SatelliteApplicationsCatapult/ard-docker-images/sentinel-2/README.md

 At any time afterwards, the queue can be processed interactively by running the [worker](worker.ipynb) Jupyter Notebook.

 ## Environment variables for Docker Compose
 Environment variables can be set in a `.env` file for Docker Compose.
 You might use [.env.example](./.env.example) as a starting point.
+The [.gitignore](../.gitignore) file contains an entry for `.env` in order to avoid it from being accidentally added to this repository, so the `.env` file is suitable for storing sensitive information.

 ## AWS access
 In order to be able to get/put data from/to S3, you need to ensure that the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set.